 - We don't recommend adding Index anchor links to your site navigation.
 These links won't work on mobile.
 They also won't work if the visitor is on any page other than the Index.

 Index Page anchor links work best on templates with stacked Index Pages.
-In these templates, clicking an anchor link will scroll to that section of the Index Page.
-This table groups templates by family:
+In the following templates, clicking an anchor link will scroll to that section of the Index Page.
+Templates are grouped by family.

 Note: Some grid Indexes support a similar functionality.